gordonglas/gglas-ninja/blog/2022/10/nintendo-apple-business-book-reviews-october-2022.md

 ![](ask-iwata-cover.png)

-Satoru Iwata was best know as the President of Nintendo Co Ltd in Japan, but he was also a skilled game programmer.
+This book is an organized collection of posts from Satoru Iwata, who was best know as the President of Nintendo Co Ltd in Japan, but he was also a skilled game programmer.

 Watch his [speech at GDC 2005](https://www.youtube.com/watch?v=RMrj8gdUfCU) where he iconically introduces himself:

 *"On my corporate business card, I'm a President.
 In my mind, I'm a Game Developer.
 But in my heart, I am a Gamer."*